PynPoint/PynPoint/README.rst

 Attribution
 -----------

 If you use PynPoint in your publication then please cite `Stolker et al. (2019) <https://ui.adsabs.harvard.edu/abs/2019A%26A...621A..59S/abstract>`_.
-Please also cite `Amara & Quanz (2012) <https://ui.adsabs.harvard.edu/abs/2012MNRAS.427..948A/abstract>`_ as the origin of PynPoint, which focused initially on the use of principal component analysis (PCA) as a PSF subtraction method.
-In case you use specifically the PCA-based background subtraction module or the wavelet based speckle suppression module, please give credit to `Hunziker et al. (2018) <https://ui.adsabs.harvard.edu/abs/2018A%26A...611A..23H/abstract>`_ or `Bonse, Quanz & Amara (2018) <https://ui.adsabs.harvard.edu/abs/2018arXiv180405063B/abstract>`_, respectively.
+Please also cite `Amara & Quanz (2012) <https://ui.adsabs.harvard.edu/abs/2012MNRAS.427..948A/abstract>`_ as the origin of PynPoint, which focused initially on the use of PCA as a PSF subtraction method.
+Finally, please give credit to `Hunziker et al. (2018) <http://ui.adsabs.harvard.edu/abs/2018A%26A...611A..23H>`_ when using the PCA-based background subtraction module.

 Contributing
 ------------